EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 Expected: done

-Actual:
+Actual: done

-2.1 Set up working environment
+### 2.1 Set up working environment

 - Identify public repositories to store code, software containers, and custom data and select the best one according to FAIR principles

   - Main repo: https://github.com/EarthyScience/FAIRSenDD

+    - GitHub is the biggest platform to host open-source software, making the code findable and accessible.
+    - git is the de facto standard version control system, allowing interoperability.

   - dockerhub

-    - danlooo/julia_package_compiler_dev

-    - danlooo/rqa_deforestation

 - Create a custom example dataset with correct annotations to test the deforestation software